≡ Menu

 Physical Characteristics

-He has triangular ears, black-colored wide nose, tail docked with a double-sided tape, sharp teeth that meet in a scissors dog bite, large head and deep chest.
+Additionally, he has triangular ears, black-colored wide nose, tail docked with a double-sided tape, sharp teeth that meet in a scissors dog bite, large head and deep chest making him even harder to miss.

 Grooming